-There are so many things to do in Devon that you’ll be spoilt for choice wherever you choose to base yourself during your holiday.
-From great outdoor activities to days out for the entire family, there are plenty of things to do in Devon.
+There are so many things to do in Devon throughout the year, no matter the weather, that you’ll be spoilt for choice wherever you choose to base yourself during your holiday.
+From great outdoor activities to days out for the entire family, you certainly won't get bored.

 Stay In Devon part of the